-Ag in the Classroom Proposal Grants
+Ag in the Classroom Grant Proposals

 “Agriculture in the Classroom programs help young people learn where their food comes from and how to make better food choices for themselves,” said Agriculture Commissioner Doug Goehring.
 “The program provides teachers with curricula and class lesson development materials, training seminars, a magazine, website and other tools to make agriculture part of the school day.”

 Goehring said up to $100,000 will be available for the programs over the biennium.

 A complete application must contain all information requested and have original signature of the applicant.

 The completed application must be submitted on or before the deadline of 4 pm CDT, Friday, July 30, 2021, to:

 Applications may be submitted electronically but must be signed.
 Send electronic submissions to Kara Haff at email@example.com.